Shanav12/GPT-Lyric-Generator/README.md

-# TaylorSwiftLyricGenerator

 # Welcome To SwiftGen!

+# Overview:

 SwiftGen is a website that allows users to randomly generate AI lyrics which follow in the style of Taylor Swift.
+I believe that this is a great way to inspire youth to gain interest for the field!

 # Tech Stack:
 - Flask